Camille M. KennedyAssociate

 Professional Profile

 Camille graduated cum laude from the University of Tennessee at Chattanooga with a Bachelor of Science in political science, concentrating in legal studies and minoring in business administration.
 She earned her Juris Doctor, with honors, from the University of Tennessee College of Law.
-While in law school, she served as editor-in-chief of the Tennessee Journal of Law and Policy, president of the American Constitutional Society and marshall of Phi Alpha Delta Legal Society.
+While in law school, she served as editor-in-chief of the Tennessee Journal of Law and Policy, president of the American Constitutional Society and Marshall of Phi Alpha Delta Legal Society.
 She was also active in the Mediation Clinic, the Animal Legal Defense Fund and Law Women.

 Outside of her legal practice, Camille enjoys cooking, reading, tending to her houseplants, spending time with her fiancé and cheering for the Tennessee Titans.